mars0i/masonclj/doc/masonclj/README.md

 You'll need Clojure, Leiningen, MASON, and Java.

-Add a dependency to `mars0i/masonclj "0.2.0"` (or whatever is ge latest release version) in your Leiningen project.clj, or the equivalent for whatever build management system you're using.
+Add a dependency to `mars0i/masonclj "0.2.0"` (or whatever is the latest release version) in your Leiningen project.clj, or the equivalent for whatever build management system you're using.
 For Leingingen, add `[mars0i/masonclj "0.1.0"]` to the `:dependencies` vector in project.clj.
 Replace "0.1.0" with whatever